CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - In a new cell, execute the appropriate linux command to display the content of `models/staging/transform_survey.sql`.
 - In your report:
  - include a screenshot showing `Data Preview` of the view that you created using the dbt transformation.
+- **NEW NOTE** the previous version of the question incorrectly referenced the view name as `survey_transformed`.
+That was meant to be `transform_survey`.
+We'll accept screenshots with either naming terminology for both the sql file and the view.

 ## :building_construction: Section 2: Custom student dataset analysis (7 points in total)